kaxonomy/DingKeySwitchBalancer/README.md

 ## Description

-A switch balancer program to prevent uneven wear on the Dingkey Designs break-in machine.
+A switch balancer program to prevent uneven wear on the DingKey Designs break in machine.

 ![Preview](https://i.imgur.com/wqOtzQM.png)